New Year’s resolutions often start staggering by mid-January mainly because they are not achievable.

 1. Get more sleep:

-Take a warm shower, lights out, screens off; put your smartphone on silent and if possible in a cupboard.
+Take a warm shower, turn the lights out, put the TV off, put your smartphone on silent and if possible in a cupboard.

 Several health studies indicate that a lack of sleep increases the odds of several ailments including type 2 diabetes, depression, anxiety and obesity.